Voice Referendum - 14 October 2023

 Public opening hours are from 9am to 4pm Monday to Friday.

-Australian Passports - All Australian passport applications lodged overseas must be lodged in person and additional overseas fees apply.
+Australian Passports - All Australian new passport applications lodged overseas must be lodged in person.
+Some renewal applications can be lodged by mail.
+Additional overseas fees apply.

 Visa for Australia - French nationals with a valid French passport are generally eligible to apply online for an eVisitor visa.
 Australian citizens must travel to Australia on an Australian passport.